mpv-player/mpv/DOCS/man/mpv.rst

 Other config files (such as ``input.conf``) are in the same directory.
 See the `FILES`_ section above.

+The cache directory is located at ``%LOCALAPPDATA%/mpv``.

 The environment variable ``$MPV_HOME`` completely overrides these, like on UNIX.

 If a directory named ``portable_config`` next to the mpv.exe exists, all config will be loaded from this directory only.
-Watch later config files are written to this directory as well.
+Watch later config files and cache files are written to this directory as well.
 (This exists on Windows only and is redundant with ``$MPV_HOME``.
 However, since Windows is very scripting unfriendly, a wrapper script just setting ``$MPV_HOME``, like you could do it on other systems, won't work. ``portable_config`` is provided for convenience to get around this restriction.)

 Config files located in the same directory as ``mpv.exe`` are loaded with lower priority.
 Some config files are loaded only once, which means that